canerkapisiz/Tetris-Clone-Game/README.md

 This is my work with **Unity** to create a clone of the **Tetris** game.

 ## Mechanical
+  * Grid movement
+    * With arrow keys or touches
+  * Line
+    * When Shapes are placed in a line, the line is cleared

 ## UI
   * Main menu
     * Play